Its population: 4,095,140

 As observer of CAR's economy, one is astonished by the fact that

-exports to East Africa and Arabic Gulf region is quite nil (Exports - partners:
+exports to East Africa and Arabic Gulf region is quite nil (Exports -

-Benelux 36%, Cote d'Ivoire 4%, Spain 4%, Egypt 3%, France 50% - (2001).
-That is
+partners: Benelux 36%, Cote d'Ivoire 4%, Spain 4%, Egypt 3%, France 50% - (2011).

 Click